 Films directed by Chris Pine, Anna Kendrick to premiere at Toronto festival

-NEW YORK — The Toronto International Film Festival unveiled a starry lineup to its 48th edition on Monday, even if remains unclear if stars will be there to walk red carpets due to the ongoing actors and writers strikes.
+The Toronto International Film Festival unveiled a starry lineup to its 48th edition on Monday, even if it remains unclear if stars will be there to walk red carpets due to the ongoing actors and writers strikes.

 The festival is a key platform for Hollywood to debut its fall fare and awards hopefuls.
 But like the Venice Film Festival, which begins about a week before TIFF launches on Sept.
-7, Toronto organizers are anxiously following the SAG-AFTRA and WGA strikes.
+7, Toronto organizers are anxiously following the SAG-AFTRA and Writers Guild of America strikes.

 While those strikes continue, actors and writers are prohibited by their unions from promoting their films.
 TIFF will go forward, regardless, but an ongoing strike would sap the festival of A-listers and surely lessen the usual cacophony of buzz emanating from Toronto.